cadendengel/FiberSync/README.md

 4. Message Persistence
 5. User Status

 ## Acknowledgements
+- This project is inspired by Discord and Slack.
+Discord is too "gamer" centric and unprofessional to appeal to an adult demographic, while "Slack" is not casual enough to appeal to a younger demographic.
-- This project is inspired by Discord and Slack, combining casual and professional messaging into one seamless platform.
+- We hope to combine casual and professional messaging into one seamless platform.

-## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!

 <!-- Optional -->
 <!-- ## License -->